Cusco: Music

-A folkloric institution established in 1924.
+Centro Qosqo de Arte Nativo A folkloric institution established in 1924.
 It is considered the most important folkloric institution in the city and was recognized by the Peruvian government as the first folkloric institution in the country and by the regional government as a Living Cultural Heritage of the Cusco region.

-Cusco Symphony Orchestra

-It is a permanent artistic group of the Decentralized Directorate of Culture of the Cusco Regional Government, created by Directoral Resolution No. 021/INC-Cusco on 10 March 2009.
+The Cusco Symphony Orchestra is a permanent artistic group of the Decentralized Directorate of Culture of the Cusco Regional Government, created by Directoral Resolution No. 021/INC-Cusco on 10 March 2009.
 It performs more than 50 concerts a year and uses the Cusco Municipal Theater.